debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2_debugging.md

 ## Bypassing the watchdog

 It turns out this firmware uses a watchdog, and the timer is set to about 10 seconds.
-Every few seconds the firmware will reach out to the watchdog and say that it's doing okay, but when I'm debugging it, the process is halted.
+Every few seconds the firmware will reach out to the watchdog and say that it's doing okay, but when we're debugging it, the process is halted.
 Because the watchdog doesn't get it's okay message, it restarts the device.

-I spent a lot of time trying to get around this.
-I tried disabling the kernel watchdogs with ```sysctl```, I tried writing "V" to /dev/watchdog, but the file was busy, and a few other things that came up in google searches, but none of it worked.
+We spent a lot of time trying to get around this.
+We tried disabling the kernel watchdogs with ```sysctl```, we tried writing "V" to /dev/watchdog, but the file was busy, and a few other things that came up in google searches, but none of it worked.

 ![watchdog_busy](/assets/enabot_part2/watchdog_problem.png)

-I figured since the firmware would open the file and store the file pointer in memory somewhere.
-If I could just use that file pointer, maybe I could write the "V" character which supposedly disables the watchdog timer after it is activated.
+We figured since the firmware would open the file and store the file pointer in memory somewhere.
+If we could just use that file pointer, maybe we could write the "V" character which supposedly disables the watchdog timer after it is activated.

-In ghidra I found where it opened the watchdog file:
+In ghidra we found where it opened the watchdog file:

 ![activate_watchdog](/assets/enabot_part2/actiavate_watchdog.png)

-I see it stores the pointer at 0x00499dcc.
-When I look at the XREFs of that pointer, I came across another function.
+We can see it stores the pointer at 0x00499dcc.
+When we look at the XREFs of that pointer, we came across another function.

 ![set_timeout](/assets/enabot_part2/set_timeout.png)

-Looks like I can just use this function.
+Looks like we can just use this function.
 If we act quickly enough into the debugger, we can save all the registers, set the argument of this function to some really large number, execute it, and then restore the registers to go back to normal execution.

-I did some more research and figured out the ioctl function is what really writes to the file.
+We did some more research and figured out the ioctl function is what really writes to the file.
 Looking at the kernel watchdog code and comparing it to the enabot value it sends to IOCTL, it looks like the last digit of the 0xc0045706 controls what functionality it does (the activate and write values in the other functions also lined up).

 https://www.kernel.org/doc/Documentation/watchdog/watchdog-api.txt
 ![watchdog_header](/assets/enabot_part2/watchdog_header.png)
  "6" is for setting the watchdog timeout.
-I tried modifying that value to "4" for the set options functionality and then using the disable card option to disable the watchdog timer, but couldn't get it to work.
+We tried modifying that value to "4" for the set options functionality and then using the disable card option to disable the watchdog timer, but couldn't get it to work.
 The device was still restarting.

-Setting the registers every time I wanted to debug was tedious, so wrote a gdb script to automate the entire process of attching the debugger, setting the registers, and returning back.
+Setting the registers every time we wanted to debug was tedious, so wrote a gdb script to automate the entire process of attching the debugger, setting the registers, and returning back.

 <details>
 <summary>Python gdb script</summary>